Xon/XenForo-SandboxPaypal/README.md

 Forces the use paypal sandbox.

-Your dev site must correctly set the board url to the test site URL!
+The board's site URL must be correctly set for the paypal callback to work.